Jind Kaur: Reunion and final years

 During the passage to England, Duleep Singh wrote to Sir John Login, who had been his guardian throughout his adolescence in British hands, asking him to find a house for his mother near Lancaster Gate.
 Soon after her arrival, Lady Login visited with her three youngest children.
 She had heard tales of the Maharani's beauty and influence and strength of will and was curious to meet the woman who had wielded such power.
 Her compassion was aroused when she met a tired half-blind woman, her health broken and her beauty vanished.
-"Yet the moment she grew interested and excited in a subject, unexpected gleams and glimpses through the haze of indifference and the torpor of advancing age revealed the shrewd and plotting brain of her, who had once been known as the 'Messalina of the Punjab'."While in India Duleep Singh had negotiated the return of the Maharani's jewellery, which had been kept in the treasury at Benares.
+"Yet the moment she grew interested and excited in a subject, unexpected gleams and glimpses through the haze of indifference and the torpor of advancing age revealed the shrewd and plotting brain of her, who had once been known as the 'Messalina of the Punjab'."

+While in India Duleep Singh had negotiated the return of the Maharani's jewellery, which had been kept in the treasury at Benares.
 These arrived at Lancaster Gate just before the Maharani returned Lady Login's visit, and her delight was so great that "she forthwith decorated herself, and her attendants, with an assortment of the most wonderful necklaces and earrings, strings of lovely pearls and emeralds", to wear during the visit.
 The portrait of the Maharani by George Richmond shows her wearing some of the jewels, including the emerald and pearl necklace, which was sold by auction on 8 October 2009 at Bonhams for £55,200.

 For a while Duleep Singh moved with his mother to Mulgrave Castle in Yorkshire.
-Attempts were made to arrange a separate establishment for her on the estate, but she was determined not to be separated from her son.
+Attempts were made to arrange a separate establishment for her on the estate, but she was determined not to be separated from her son again.
 In the last two years of her life she reminded the Maharaja of his Sikh heritage and told him of the empire that had once been his, sowing the seeds that twenty years later led him to research for weeks in the British Library and to petition Queen Victoria, hoping naïvely to remedy the injustice he had suffered.